-Fully paid shares held Partly paid shares Options held JD Shervington 1,216,230 900,000 -
+Fully paid shares held Partly paid Options held JD Shervington 1,216,230 900,000 -

-No other current Directors hold shares in Australian Zircon NL as at the date of this report other than those stated above.
+No other current Directors hold shares in Australian Zircon NL as at the date of this report.
 However, Dr G Kornfeld and Mr T Styblo are representatives of DCM DECOmetal GmbH, the Company's largest shareholder which holds 1,067,479,114 shares.